gastonmorixe/react-native-new-architecture-research/12-Case-Study-Vision-Camera.md

 ## Conclusion

-`react-native-vision-camera` is a quintessential example of the New Architecture's power.
-It uses Fabric and TurboModules for its standard UI and API, and it pushes the JSI to its full potential with `HostObject`s to enable high-performance, real-time features that were previously unthinkable.
-It serves as a blueprint for how to build the next generation of powerful React Native libraries.
+`react-native-vision-camera` demonstrates how a mature library can progressively adopt pieces of the New Architecture.
+Its UI and imperative modules still use legacy entry points while remaining compatible with Fabric builds, and its Frame Processor system pushes the JSI to its full potential with `HostObject`s to enable high-performance, real-time features that were previously unthinkable.
+Tracking these patterns is a practical way to understand how production codebases bridge the gap between the legacy architecture and the new one.

+---

+**Citations:**

+[1] `package/ios/React/CameraViewManager.swift`
+[2] `package/src/NativeCameraView.ts`
+[3] `package/android/src/main/java/com/mrousavy/camera/react/CameraViewModule.kt`
+[4] `package/android/src/main/cpp/frameprocessors/FrameHostObject.h`